Abhiruchi Sports Day: Significance

 Kamlesh Mehta described the Abhiruchi Sports Day as a "unique initiative", particularly as it honours Baruah in his lifetime.
 Chakravarty assessed in 2007 that the sports day had done enough to make Baruah a "familiar face in almost every household across the state."

 Filmmaker Utpal Borpujari as a student participated in the first celebrations of the event, and also from 1986 to 1990 where he volunteered for the organising team.
 He stated in 2022 that he did not think anywhere else in India a sportsperson's birthday was celebrated as a state sports day, (the national sports day in India began 28 years after the Abhiruchi initiative in Assam).

 Activities for the event still took place despite environment or political issues, including during floods and the COVID-19 Pandemic.
-The event has also been used to raise awarness of sports politically, with there being appeals to the government to provide further assistance to different sports organisations promoting sports in the state.
+The event has also been used to raise awareness of sports politically, with there being appeals to the government to provide further assistance to different sports organisations promoting sports in the state.